Nefario3k/themovieapp/README.md

 - Add movies to your favorites list
 - Share movies with your friends via social media or email

-Users are alse able to:
+Users are also able to:

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements